TorqIT/shopware-common/README.md

 ---

 ## Adding a Submodule to an existing repository
-Run the following command to create the torqcommon submodule in an existing Showpare repo.
+Run the following command to create the torqcommon submodule in an existing Showpare repo, then perform the steps in **Submodule Installation**.

 `git submodule add -f https://github.com/TorqIT/shopware-torq-common src/custom/plugins/torqcommon`

-## Submodule Initialization
+## Updating Submodule
 After cloning your Git repository for the first time, pull down the submodule code by executing the following commands.

 ```bash